gw67-alt/TEXT_OS/README.md

 cin >>, acts as getline, perhaps an oversimplification...

-limitations are: cin cannot directly accept int
+limitations are: cin cannot directly accept int, use atoi

-todo, implement page scrolling using interrupts

-then pcie config
+TODO start sending I/O commands to PCIe devices